What is Machine Learning?

 - The main types of unsupervised learning algorithms include Clustering algorithms and Association rule learning algorithms.

-- In Supervised and Unsupervised learning type, either there are no labels for all the observation in the dataset or labels are present for all the observations.
+- In Supervised and Unsupervised learning type, either there are no labels for all the observations in the dataset or labels are present for all the observations.

 - Semi-supervised learning falls in between these two.